Market Rasen Mail: History

 It was founded in 1856 by Richard Hackett (1823 – 1892), the son of a local farmer.
 At the age of 18 Hacket was working as an apprentice to a printer in Queen Street, Market Rasen.
 After a period as a bookseller in London, he returned to Market Rasen to establish the Market Rasen Weekly Mail and Lincolnshire Advertiser.
 The first edition was published on 20 September 1856.

 In about 1870 the newspaper was sold to Thomas Hulme Whittingham.
-Whittingham himself edited the paper and installed new printing equipment in his premises on Queen Street.
+Whittingham edited the paper and installed new printing equipment in his premises on Queen Street.
 After his death his widow and sons ran the paper until Thomas Baty was taken on as editor in 1905.
 In 1915 ownership was transferred to the new company Whittingham & Baty Ltd. Baty was succeeded as editor by E. W. Chapman and then C. E. Sharpe.

-In 1947 the Mail was bought by the editor Charles Edward "Teddy" Sharpe, who remained associated with the title until his death in 1983.
+In 1947 the Mail was bought by the editor Charles Edward "Teddy" Sharpe, who remained associated with the title until he died in 1983.
 He modernised the business, replacing the Victorian printing presses and expanded it by buying the Horncastle News and the printing company Mortons of Horncastle.
 In 2001 the Mail was bought by Johnston Press.